redhat-openstack/website/source/uncategorized/deploying-rhelosp-using-tripleo.html.md

 If not using a Satellite Server, a manually crafted yum repo file that configures the required repositories can be installed under /etc/yum.repos.d.

-## Prerequisites for `instack-virt-seutp`
+## Prior to installing `instack-undercloud`

+Prior to instaling the `instack-undercloud` rpm, the steps in this section must be completed.
+It's important to note that this must be done on the virtual host if using a virtual machine environment and on the Undercloud (regardless if the Undercloud is virtual or baremetal).

-Prior to running `instack-virt-setup`, download the RHEL 7 guest image from the Red Hat Customer Portal [<https://access.redhat.com/downloads/content/69/ver=/rhel>---7/7.0/x86_64/product-downloads].
+Download the RHEL 7 guest image from the Red Hat Customer Portal [<https://access.redhat.com/downloads/content/69/ver=/rhel>---7/7.0/x86_64/product-downloads].
 The guest image must then be hosted on an HTTP(S) server that does not require authentication.

 If using a Satellite Server: